Multir.net Charge: Step-by-Step Resolution Guide (2026)

 A compromised account is a common gateway to unauthorized charges.
 Protect yourself by:

-- Using a reputable password manager like Bitwarden, 1Password, or LastPass.
+4. Using a reputable password manager like Bitwarden, 1Password, or Dashlane.

 U.S. consumers benefit from strong federal protections against unauthorized credit card charges.
-Understanding these laws empowers you to act confidently.
+Understanding these laws empowers you to act confidently when you spot an unfamiliar Multir.net transaction — or any unrecognized charge.

 The Fair Credit Billing Act (FCBA)

 The FCBA, enforced by the Federal Trade Commission, limits your liability for unauthorized credit card charges to a maximum of $50.
-In practice, most major credit card issuers — including Visa, Mastercard, and American Express — offer $0 fraud liability policies, meaning you pay nothing for unauthorized transactions.
+In practice, every major card network — Visa, Mastercard, American Express, and Discover — offers a $0 fraud liability policy, meaning you pay nothing for unauthorized transactions.

 Key protections under the FCBA include: